Well, on the homepage.

 The trainers, the ones I used as there are so many I literally couldn’t get round them all in one month, are really engaging which works well to keep your focus and not wanting to turn off.
 Personally, I love to see and hear, them working out with me.
 It makes me feel a little bit better when they start to get out of breath too.

 Put it this way, if you are really short on time there are exercises you can while the kettle is on, whilst you are running a bath, cooking dinner, trying to avoid playing Barbie dolls.
 You can even get the kids to join in too, depending on your workout of choice obvs!

 The no monthly payment option is a big one for me.
 I love this site but finding nearly £150 in one go is a problem for me on a low income.
 I can imagine this will put a lot of people, especially those in a similar situation to me, off.
 Broken down into monthly payments, Gym Cube is 100% value for money at under £13 a month.

-I am sat here racking my brains trying to think of some other issues, niggly things I didn’t like but aside from feeling like I was going to throw up during working out and the pain the following day(s) after I genuinely can’t think of any.
+Writing this I am sat racking my brains trying to think of some other issues.
+Niggly things I didn’t like.
+But aside from feeling like I was going to throw up during working out and the pain the following day(s) after I genuinely can’t think of any.
 I really can’t.
 I love the idea, the site works well and the workouts I tried are simple but extremely effective.
 Trust me!

 If you have £147 lying around and the motivation to get up off the sofa and get into shape you really need to give GymCube a try.
 As I said before GymCube: Does what it says on the tin!
 I give it a 9/10 only for the membership issue I have really.